carminecesarano/TicketSystem-app/README.md

-# Ticket System
+# Ticket System app
-Ticket System project for PSSS exam
+Design and Development of a web application in Java Spring application for the assistance tickets management

 **accounts credential**
 operatore:  o01         pass:123